analyticsgym/average_vs_median/README.md

 ### Notebook objective

-  - Generate visualizations to show non-technical stakeholders how an underlying data distribution influence an average or median metric
+  - Generate visualizations to show non-technical stakeholders how an underlying data distribution can influence an average or median metric

 ### Metrics